2.3. Docker Installation

 For the most setups you should use Docker Compose.
 Here’s a sample docker-compose.yml file also containing a mariadb service.

-The container contains a default logging configuration printing the logs to stdout, performs database maintanance on start and runs the application using guincorn on port 8000.
+The container contains a default logging configuration printing the logs to stdout, performs database maintenance on start and runs the application on port 8000.

 services: